 One cannot underestimate the role of the body in expending energy during breastfeeding.
 The act of nursing itself requires the contraction of muscles, particularly in the chest and arms, further contributing to the caloric burn.
 Additionally, the production and secretion of breast milk entail numerous metabolic processes, which consume additional energy.
 All these factors combined result in a substantial caloric expenditure.

-See also How many calories does a chick-fil-a chicken sandwich have
+See also How many calories are in chicken noodle soup homemade

 It is worth noting that while breastfeeding does burn calories, it should never be considered as a weight loss method alone.
 The primary objective of breastfeeding is to provide optimal nutrition and nourishment for the baby, and weight loss, if desired, should be approached separately with a well-balanced diet and regular exercise routine.